-- xvii. profit/loss on disposal of tangible fixed assets
+xix.
+Profit/loss on disposal of tangible assets

-- xviii. finance income and expense
+- xx.
+Finance income and expense

+- xxi.
+Non-operating income/expense

-- xix. non-operating income/expense
+- xxii.
+Tax income/expense

-- xx. tax income/expense - xxi. profit or loss after taxation (sum of items vii, xii, xvi and xvii to xx). - 2.
-Management may consider that line items (i) to (xxi) are best presented on the face of the profit and loss account or in the notes.
+- xxiii.
+Net result (sum of items viii, xiv, xviii and xix to xxii).

+- 2. Management may consider that line items (i) to (xxiii) are best presented on the face of the profit and loss account or in the notes.